pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 ### DEPLOY TO PROD != DONE && DEPLOY TO PROD != RELEASE

 This is also a big shift in mindset.
-We used to have this so engrained into our culture and process, we didn't even realise it was a thing!
+We used to have this so ingrained into our culture and process, we didn't even realise it was a thing!
 We would say _"deploy to prod"_ all day long and it would be implied that it means _"it's done, it's ready for release"_.
 Suddenly, when switching parts of our